curationexperts-deprecated/ansible-hydra/README.md

 1. create a Vagrant project
 2. modify the Vagrantfile to use Ansible (see sample Vagrantfile for ideas)
+3. be sure to point to the vagrant.yml file, which skips the launch_ec2 and ec2 roles
-3. clone this project as the `provisioning` sub-directory of your Vagrant project
+4. clone this project as the `provisioning` sub-directory of your Vagrant project
-4. run `vagrant up`
+5. run `vagrant up`